ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

 The key features of this pattern are as follows:

-- **IBM Cloud Infrastructure:**
+- **{{site.data.keyword.cloud_notm}} Infrastructure:**
-   - Two VMware Cloud Foundation environments hosted on IBM Cloud.
+   - Two VMware Cloud Foundation environments hosted on {{site.data.keyword.cloud_notm}}.
 Region 1 hosts the protected environment, and Region 2 hosts the recovery environment.
 Potentially the recovery region can also host development and test workloads that can be “sacrificed” when a disaster recovery is invoked or tested.
    - Multiple ESXi bare metal servers forming a cluster hosting your virtual machines.
 - **Zerto Virtual Manager (ZVM):**
    - Manages everything required for the replication between the protection and recovery sites, except for  the actual replication of data.